Key Takeaways

 Why Most Cases Settle

-For plaintiffs, settlement eliminates uncertainty.
+For plaintiffs, settlement reduces uncertainty.
 A jury might award you $500,000, but they might also find for the defendant and award you nothing.
 It happens.
-Jurors bring their own biases into the courtroom, evidence can be excluded on technicalities, witnesses can perform poorly, and things outside anyone's control—like a juror's bad mood—can affect outcomes.
-Settlement removes all of that risk.
+Jurors bring their own life experience into the courtroom, evidence can be excluded, witnesses can perform poorly, and courtroom dynamics can affect outcomes.
+Settlement removes much of that risk.

 Settlement also provides faster resolution.
 Trials require preparation that can take months or years.
 Appeals can extend that timeline further.
 A settlement reached today means money in your hands within weeks, while a trial might not occur for another year—and a post-verdict appeal could add two or three more.